0xProject/0x-docs/docs/hackathons/ethdenver-guide.md

 - Booth #317 at Futureverse Shillage
 - Join our [Discord `#❄┊ethdenver-2024` channel](https://discord.com/channels/435912040142602260/1209687550340632577)

+**TL;DR:**
-**TL;DR:** 0x has one “Feature Integration” bounty.
+0x has one “Feature Integration” bounty.
 We are offering 6 prizes to the best projects that use any one of 0x APIs (Swap, Tx Relay, Price).
 Read here for [judging criteria](/hackathons/ethdenver-guide#judging-criteria).
 Read here for [build resources & demo apps](http://localhost:3000/docs/hackathons/ethdenver-guide#resources).

 ---

+## What is 0x?

+[0x](https://0x.org/) offers professional-grade APIs that aggregate and enable swaps at the best price on 5 million tokens across 130+ DEXes and 9 chains.

+- [Swap API](https://0x.org/products/swap) allows devs to easily add ERC-20 swap functionality into their dapps.
+- [Tx Realy API](https://0x.org/products/tx-relay) empowers a gasless swap experience with gasless approvals and gasless swaps.
+- [Price API](https://0x.org/docs/category/price-api) gives you access to realtime DEX prices.

+These are the same APIs that power many of the most popular dapps including - Coinbase Wallet, Matcha, Zapper, Metamask, and more.

 ## 0x Bounty Prizes

-0x is offering 6 prizes to the best projects that uses any one of 0x APIs (Swap, Tx Relay, Price) -
+0x is offering 6 prizes to the best projects that uses any one of 0x APIs ([Swap](https://0x.org/docs/category/swap-api), [Tx Relay](https://0x.org/docs/category/tx-relay-api), [Price](https://0x.org/docs/category/price-api)) -

 - 🥇 1st Place: $3,000
 - 🥈 2nd Place: $2,500